bitburner-official/bitburner-src/markdown/bitburner.bladeburner.getnextblackop.md

 ## Bladeburner.getNextBlackOp() method

-Get an object with the name and rank requirement of the available Bladeburner BlackOp, i.e. the next BlackOp that can be completed.
+Get an object with the name and rank requirement of the next BlackOp that can be completed.

 **Signature:**